leimao/Sphinx-CPP-TriangleLib/README.md

 # Sphinx C++ TriangleLib

 This library is the C++ version of the [Python Triangle library](https://github.com/leimao/Sphinx-Python-TriangleLib).
 It is used for the Sphinx C++ documentation tutorial specifically.
+The code used in this repository is almost the same to the code used in the [Doxygen CPP TriangleLib](https://github.com/leimao/Doxygen-CPP-TriangleLib) repository, except that the Sphinx configuration file is different and it has an additional dependency on [Breathe](https://breathe.readthedocs.io/en/latest/).

 Doxygen will generate the required XML files that contains all the documentation content.
 Sphinx will use the XML files and the `reStructuredText` files the user provided to generate Sphinx documentations.
 The documentations will be hosted on [Read the Docs](`https://readthedocs.org/dashboard/import/manual/`).